Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 The inspiration for this poster actually came from both the event, a night market, and the date it was being held on, the 4th Of July.

 They then smashed those ideas together to create a killer poster.
-With the flag providing structure for the poster and then folding into an old school stall that you could find at the market.
+It has a vintage poster design feel, with the flag providing structure for the poster and then folding into an old school stall that you could find at the market.
 It’s perfect!

 40. Use related color and shapes to break down a complex schedule